 A strong plank about three or four feet long, with a box-seat fixed to one end, at the other a strong cross piece formed a footrest, always pivoting on a nut and bolt.
 From each end of this a loop of strong cord or rope co-ordinated hand and feet steering.
 Braking was a simple dragging of a shoe or boot on the ground.

-It was then that the real fun started, depending upon build-quality, all go-carts would increase in speed down the slope; poorly built ones would disintegrate, others attempting to turn would roll-over, spilling driver and passenger into the path of the others.
-One of the most common failures was the disconnection of axles from plank chassis; the poorer of the groups could only use bent nails as fixings…the best built used strong screws or even nuts and bolts, with the help of an adult.
+It was then that the real fun started, depending upon build-quality.
+All go-carts would increase in speed down the slope, poorly built ones would disintegrate.
+Others attempting to turn would roll-over, spilling driver and passenger into the path of the others.
+One of the most common failures was the disconnection of axles from plank chassis, the poorer of the groups could only use bent nails as fixings.
+The best built ones used strong screws or even nuts and bolts, with the help of an adult.

 So, small noisy groups, would gather at street corners, on waste land, bomb sites, or at a favourite hill.
 Bruises, scabby knees and elbows were the norm as were splinters and hammered thumbs.
 There was often rivalry as to who had the biggest scabs….
 They were so very common.
 Back at home, Vaseline, Germaline or even mum’s saliva would be the cure.